kamoljan/azure-hub-spoke/README.md

 # Azure Hub Spoke

-This is a demo how to create
+This is a demo how to create Azure hub-spoke topology.
-Azure hub-spoke topology example

 ## How to use